Paul Tollett: Early life and education

 Tollett was born in Ohio and grew up in Pomona, California.
 He and his brother, Perry, regularly attended punk and hardcore shows promoted by Goldenvoice.
 The Tolletts promoted their first show while in high school.

 Career

 Tollett met Gary Tovar, Goldenvoice's owner, at a Bad Manners concert in Long Beach in 1986.
 He worked part time for Goldenvoice while a chemistry student at CalPoly Pomona, dropping out in his senior year to become a full time employee.

 In 1991, he and Rick Van Santen, a longtime associate of Tovar's, bought Goldenvoice.
 Their first shows featured artists including Black Flag, Jane’s Addiction, and N.W.A.
 Tollett said in 2011 that Tovar taught him "everything".

-In 1996, Paul and Perry Tollett co-founded the Glass House, a live music venue in Pomona.
+In 1996, Paul and Perry Tollett converted a Thrifty drug store in Pomona into a 600-capacity live music venue, the Glass House.
 No Doubt was the first band that played the Glass House, which became known for its all-ages rock and punk shows.
 In 2007, with partners Ed and Jerry Tessier, the Tolletts purchased and renovated the historic Pomona Fox Theater.